 These data are based on public disclosures of standards-related intellectual property at thirteen Standard Setting Organizations.
-The data are described in several of my papers, and there is additional documentation available at the link.
-The data include information on SSO, company, disclosure date, patent and/or application numbers, and licensing terms (when available).
-I am currently working with Rudi Bekkers on a major upgrade of these data.
+The data are used in several of my papers, and include information on SSO, company, disclosure date, patent and/or application numbers, and licensing terms (when available).
+If you use these data, please cite our NBER Working Paper.

 Link to a zip file containing Stata code, IETF publication data and documentation for "Standard Setting Committees: Consensus Governance for Shared technology Platforms" (forthcoming AER).
 The files in this directory can be used to generate all Tables and Figures in the working paper.
 Please cite me if you use these data or programs.